 And then I thought that: life--it is a project!
 And then I thought that: each person is infinite!

-Each year that we live brings us closer to ourselves, each year that we live brings us closer to Eachother.
+Each year that we live brings us closer to ourselves, each year that we live brings us closer to Each-other.

 An afterlife then would be a continuation